Evidence-based studies and research demonstrates the effect of reflexology treatment on a variety of physical and psychological conditions.

 In South Africa the Therapeutic Reflexologists offer their services voluntarily in various hospitals and special care centres by working on children and adults with special needs.

-On the international level recognition is given in e.g. Denmark, Finland, Australia to the efficiency of reflexologists and their effective services by setting career opportunities in hospitals, clinics and community healthcare centres.
+On an international level recognition is given in e.g. Denmark, Finland, Australia to the efficiency of reflexologists and their effective services by setting career opportunities in hospitals, clinics and community healthcare centres.
 In all three countries reflexology is part of the National Health Service.